-Bill Best is currently Chairman of Liverpool Partners Private Equity Fund.
+Bill Best is currently Chairman of Ellerston Asia Investments Limited.
 He is also Chairman of Inala, a Rudolf Steiner organisation supporting individuals with disabilities.
-Bill is an advisor to OnMarketBookbuilds.
+Bill is also a director of Ellerston Global Investments Limited, Pyrolyx AG and Literacy Planet Holdings Limited.
 Previously Bill had 30 years of investment banking experience, and was for many years an Executive Director of Macquarie Bank.
 Bill has LLB, B.Comm and M.Comm degrees.
 He is also a Director of the Australian Chamber Orchestra Pty Limited.